Hundreds of migrants to be flown to California in as many as 3 flights a week, officials say

 “We don’t have an end date,” he said.
 “We’ve got to give the people in Rio Grande Valley some relief.”

 Once taken in at the border, migrants will go through processing where their biographical information will be collected.
 They will then go through a medical screening before being placed on a flight to San Diego International Airport where they will be transported to a Border Patrol Station upon arrival.
-There they will fingerprinted and interviewed and subject to a second medical screening.
+There, they will be fingerprinted and interviewed and subject to a second medical screening.

 The process of screening and interviewing one person typically takes several hours.
 Immigration and Customs Enforcement (ICE) will decide whether to release or detain the families in San Diego.